bjerreman/BlueRetro-Switch2Fix/README.md

-**PSA: Ryan Colly has also made a version solving this issue which also includes some of my fixes** https://github.com/RyanCopley/BlueRetro
+**PSA: Ryan Copley has also made a version solving this issue which also includes some of my fixes** Your milage may vary between mine and his, I feel on my setup that the controllers faster acquire connection and don't get stuck for a bit after connection with his version.
+It's likely it does some things better than mine as well in other places, such as the Melee friendly commands (I simply changed the defaults myself).
+I actively encouraged him to see if there was anything to salvage from my build and it's good to have options so I want to include it here. https://github.com/RyanCopley/BlueRetro

 --------